kern/hackbot/README.md

         grant_type=fb_exchange_token&
         fb_exchange_token=SHORT_LIVED_ACCESS_TOKEN

-Replace `APP_ID`, `APP_SECRET`, and `SHORT_LIVED_ACCESS_TOKEN` with the proper
-values.
-Take the long-lived (60 day) access token in the body and save it in an environment variable named `ACCESS_TOKEN`.
-Then you should be good to go!
+Replace `APP_ID`, `APP_SECRET`, and `SHORT_LIVED_ACCESS_TOKEN` with the proper values.
+Take the long-lived (60 day) access token in the body and save it somewhere for safe-keeping.
+You'll need it when you run Hackbot below.

-Keep in mind that Facebook's user IDs are unique to each application, so you'll have to find some way of finding out moderator IDs using the Graph API.

 [explorer]: https://developers.facebook.com/tools/explorer/
 [oauth-issue]: https://github.com/kern/hackbot/issues/6

 ### 3. Collect the Graph IDs of your group's moderators

 You can use the [Graph API Explorer][explorer] to find the numeric Graph API IDs of your group's moderators.

+Keep in mind that Facebook's user IDs are unique to each application, so you'll have to get creative.
+Try digging through your friends list at `/me/friends?limit=1000`.

 [explorer]: https://developers.facebook.com/tools/explorer/